 Shut down any applications (like email clients) that have notifications (except, of course, for Slack).
 Better yet, turn on Window's Focus Assist setting (found in the Tray or search for "focus assist" in the Windows Search bar), which blocks notifications.
-(When you connect to a projector, Focus Assist turns on automatically, but because your presentation is online, you won't be connecting to a projector.)
+(When you connect to a projector, Focus Assist turns on automatically, but for virtual presentations, you won't be connecting to a projector.)